ritiek/piano-rs/README.md

 You can also call the binary directly located in `./target/release/piano-rs`.

-Additional options to the compiled binary can be passed with cargo such as:
+Additional options to the compiled binary can be passed with cargo or nix using the `--` delimiter:

 ```
 $ cargo run --release -- --help